tz17012016/Tfila-app/README.md

 # Tfila-app

+# About

+The Tfila app is a computerized smart board for the synagogue and prayer signs

 ## Tfila-App

 The technologies that used in this project:

 - React Native CLI.
-- Raect hooks.
+- React hooks.
 - Redux for the app's state management.
 - React-navigation v5.
 - react-native-size-matters.

 # Features

+- Board of The Deceased For Hnzchot
+- Board of Massages
+- Board of Alia Latora
+- Board of Prayer times
+- Board of Daily Zmanim
+- Board of Daily Halacha
+- Board of Torah lesson
+- Board of The Parshat Savoa
+- Board of The Daily Omer If it's time
+- Board of The Shabat If it's time
+- Board of The Fast if its the time
+- Board of The holiday If it's time
+- showing the yahrzeit day ("The anniversary of the Jewish deceased") if it is the same day from a board of the deceased for Hnzchot
+- showing the time now includes Hebrew date and Gregorian date of today's date
+- If there is a holiday it will show a proper screen for every holiday in the year
+- If there is a holiday, then it will show what additions need to be added to the prayer.
 - the app support all landscape mode device such as all tv device as well as pc monitors.
 - the app can update itself every 5 hours
 - if there is no connectivity to the server or the server is down the app will notify you and will wait for reconnecting again hands-free operation
-- board of The Deceased For Hnzchot
-- board of Massages
-- board of Alia Latora
-- board of Tfilot times
-- board of Today's Zmanim
-- board of Today's Halch
-- board of Torah lesson
-- board of The Parshat Savoa
-- board of The today's Omer If it's time
-- board of The Shabat If it's time
-- board of The Fast if its the time
-- board of The holidayIf it's time
-- showing the yahrzeit day ("The anniversary of the Jewish deceased") if it is the same day from board of the deceased for hnzchot
-- showing the time's now inclode hebrew date and Gregorian date of today's date
-- if there is a holiday it will show a propre screen for evrey holdy in the year
-- If there is a holiday, then it will show what additions need to be added to the prayer

 ## Installation
 ```
-npm instal
+npm install

 yarn

 ```
-## Runing the App in Debug Mode On Android Or Ios
+## Running the App in Debug Mode On Android Or Ios

 ### Android Tv:
 ```